Scientific advances in flight, medicine and technology generally follow a revolution/evolution model.

 Since 1903 when the Wright Flyer left the ground for 12 seconds at Kitty Hawk, modern aviation has evolved to allow cost-effective and reliable 17-hour trans-continental flights.

-By exploring the history of flight machines, we find parallels with storage architectures, modern application storage needs and datacentres in general that provide valuable takeaways for IT administrators today.
+By exploring the history of flight machines, we find parallels with storage architectures, modern application storage needs and data centers in general that provide valuable takeaways for IT administrators today.

 When the Wright Brothers first contemplated using their skills as master bicycle craftsmen to conquer human flight, they tested hundreds of variable architectures and designs.